The Cars In The Fast And The Furious: Tokyo Drift

 Modifications

-This RX-7 was built by VeilSide themselves for the 2005 Tokyo Auto Salon.
+This RX-7 was built specifically by VeilSide for the 2005 Tokyo Auto Salon.
 Universal then purchased it and changed the original red/burgundy color scheme for the movie.

-The VeilSide Fortune kit is scarce and one of the most sought-after body kits out there, completely transforming the looks and lines of the RX-7 yet still managing to look surprisingly impressive.
+The VeilSide Fortune kit is scarce and one of the most sought-after body kits.
+It completely transforms the RX-7’s looks and lines yet still manages to look surprisingly original.

 Besides the front glass, the Fortune kit changes every panel on the car, including the roof!

-This is an insanely wide kit, and it’s almost a foot wider than the original car, with 5-6″ added on each side.
+This is an insanely wide kit – almost a foot wider than the original car – with 5-6″ added on each side.

 VeilSide opted for their Andrews EVO-V wheels, but these aren’t your typical sizes due to the insane width of this thing.
 Despite 9″ wheels fitting up front, they needed a whopping 12″ to fill out the rear fenders.